 Genetic Variant AnnotationTM Service.
 The "Genetic Variant Annotation" or "GVA" is a service offered to diagnostic testing laboratories, including academic medical centers and commercial laboratories.
 Our lab customers provide us with a test result, usually in the form of an electronic file that represents the results of a genomic test, typically from a "Next Generation Sequencing" ("NGS"), microarray or similar testing platform.
 The test results provided to us contain no patient-identifiable information.
-We analyze the test results for the purpose of identifying those genetic alterations which we have annotated in advance as being "actionable" (i.e., related to a therapeutic strategy).
-We provide the testing lab with a report, incorporating information regarding identified biomarkers and associated therapeutic strategies for each, along with relevant drugs and clinical trials, to a level and in a format that we have agreed in advance with our customer.
-We are compensated for this service either on a per-test or on a volume-adjusted subscription basis.
+The Company analyzes the test results for the purpose of identifying those genetic alterations which the Company has annotated in advance as being "actionable" (i.e., related to a therapeutic strategy).
+The Company provides the testing lab with a report, incorporating information regarding identified biomarkers and associated therapeutic strategies for each, along with relevant drugs and clinical trials, to a level and in a format that the Company has agreed in advance with our customer.
+The Company is compensated for this service either on a per-test or on a volume-adjusted subscription basis.
 This service is not available to the public and is not available on our website.